pjotrekk/coffee-machine/INFO.md

 # Assumptions:
 ### Tanks:
-Tanks return fixed because the real ones would be able to calculate the weight on the fly.
+Tanks return fixed values because the real ones would be able to calculate the weight on the fly.
 If I would manipulate those values programatically there could be a situation where Coffee Machine set some value and the user refilled/emptied the tank and the value in the program would become inappropriate.
+So it's better to weigh the content each time we want to use the containers.

 ### Pumps:
 In my coffee machine pumps mindlessly start pumping when they are asked to.